nrfconnect/sdk-nrf/tests/benchmarks/multicore/idle/README.rst

   An additional configuration setup is provided to execute code directly from the non-volatile memory (MRAM) on the PPR core.
   This configuration uses :ref:`zephyr:nordic-ppr-xip` and enables :kconfig:option:`CONFIG_XIP` on the PPR core.
-  It can be built as follows:
+  You can build the sample as follows:

   .. code-block:: console